rootcreator/rootcreator/README.md

 #### 📚 Philosophy & Research
 > "Build systems that outlive you."
-> Currently researching post-graduate opportunities in Italy (2027) focused on the intersection of AI and Global Systems.
+> Currently researching Machine Learning and Agentic operations focused on Global Systems.

 ---